ST ALBANS SCHOOL

-My name is Rebecca Baxter and I am the Head of Middle School.
-I have a deputy, Danny Rowland, and together we are responsible for pupils’ pastoral care and academic progress through their two important GCSE years.
+My name is Chris Johnston and I am the Head of Middle School.
+I have two deputies, Laina Hickey and Danny Rowland, and together we are responsible for pupils’ pastoral care and academic progress through their two important GCSE years.

 As well as registering pupils twice a day, tutors will also see pupils for tutor periods every Tuesday and Thursday, and some Wednesdays.
 During this time, tutors will pass on important information and will use the time to further broaden a St Albans School education.
-In both years, this will include discussion of the term’s PSHE topic, activities and conversations to support the development of the School Values, and the organisation of charity projects.
-In the Fourth Form, tutors will also help their tutees to prepare for their PSHE assembly, which each form delivers once during the year.
+In both years, this will include discussion of the term’s PSHEE topic, activities and conversations to support the development of the School Values, and the organisation of charity projects.

-In the Middle School, we realise the importance of goal-setting and encouraging students to consider their aspirations for the future.
-As part of the ongoing careers guidance programme, all Fourth Form students will complete the Morrisby Profile - an aptitude test - during the Summer Term.
-At the start of the Fifth Form, each student will have a one-to-one conversation with their tutor to review the profile and discuss plans for the future, including A Level choices and beyond.
-We also have a full programme of support to aid pupils in achieving their ambitions, and Mr Rowland and I work closely with tutors, subject teachers and the Learning Support Department to ensure that all students are empowered to reach their full potential.
+In the Middle School, we realise the importance of goal setting and encouraging pupils to consider their aspirations for the future.
+As part of the ongoing careers guidance programme, all Fourth Form pupils will complete the Morrisby Profile – an aptitude test – during the Summer Term.
+This is followed by a one-to-one conversation with their tutor to review the profile and discuss future plans, including A level choices and beyond.
+We also have a full programme of support to aid pupils in achieving their ambitions.
+Miss Hickey, Mr Rowland and I work closely with tutors, subject teachers and the Learning Support Department to ensure that all pupils are empowered to reach their full potential.

 Regular Middle School Assemblies tackle important concerns and topics facing pupils and combine with the PSHE programme to develop their empathy and mindfulness about the School, local and global community.
 Recent Middle School assemblies have included: Goal-setting; Resilience; Managing Risk; Physical and Mental Health and Wellbeing; Study Skills and Internet Safety.
 PSHE during the Middle School covers topics such as: Diversity; Risk Taking and Self Control; Healthy Relationships and Mental Health.